-DANDRIDGE, Tenn. — It's been over a month since Hurricane Helene and volunteer efforts are growing, meat to help those recovering.
+DANDRIDGE, Tenn. — It's been over a month since Hurricane Helene and volunteer efforts are growing, meant to help those recovering.
 Chris Waters, from Knoxville, came up with the idea to host a benefit dinner to support the Black Mountain Home, a group home for children and youth.

 The home lost almost 10 buildings to the hurricane and is working to rebuild.
 Waters said that when he heard of the damage, he knew he had to do something.